Attachment and Biobehavioral Catch-up (ABC)

 Location/Institution: University of Delaware

 The purpose of the study was to assess the effectiveness of Attachment and Biobehavioral Catch-up (ABC) with regards to hypothalamus-pituitary-adrenal (HPA) functioning.
-Children were randomly assigned to receive the ABC intervention or to a comparison group which received the Developmental Education for Families (DEF) program which focuses on cognitive and language development.
-A comparison group of children who had never been in foster care was also included.
-Measures utilized include the Strange Situation and salivary cortisol which was used as the measure of stress level.
+Children were randomly assigned to receive the ABC intervention or to a treatment control group which received the Developmental Education for Families (DEF) program.
+A no-treatment comparison group of children who had never been in foster care was also included.
+Measures utilized include the Strange Situation and salivary cortisol assays.
 Results indicate that children in the ABC intervention and comparison group showed lower initial values of cortisol than children in the treatment control group, considering arrival at lab as initial values.
 Groups did not differ significantly in change over time.
 Limitations include small sample size, lack of generalizability to other populations, and lack of follow-up.

 Length of controlled postintervention follow-up: None.